-The Gulf Savannah is an interesting region to visit all year.
-However during the monsoon season, transportation methods must be carefully considered, as some parts of the Gulf Savannah region suffer from a lack of road infrastructure.
+The Gulf of Savannah is an interesting region to visit all year.
+However, during the monsoon season, transportation methods must be carefully considered, as some parts of the Gulf Savannah region suffer from a lack of road infrastructure.

 Surrounding environs include flat, grassy plains to the south and immense salt flats and wetlands to the north.
 The Nicholson River is some 17 kilometres to the west and is fresh water and perennial.
-The wetlands are breeding grounds for crocodiles, barramundi and prawns and a vast amount of bird species which are prolific during the summer months.
+The wetlands are breeding grounds for crocodiles, barramundi and prawns, and many bird species prolific during the summer months.